 This sardine pasta version is already a bit of a departure from the more traditional "Pasta con la Sarde" renditions made with pine nuts and saffron, so can vary it "backwards" by going back to those original ingredients!
 Here are some suggested substitutions:

-- Spaghetti.
-More recipes for Pasta con le Sarde call for bucatini, a spaghetti-like pasta that has a hole down the middle like a long skinny tube.
-If you can find bucatini, use it, but you can use any substantial long strand pasta like spaghetti or linguine.
+- Other Shapes of Pasta Instead of Spaghetti.
+Yes!
+Use any substantial long strand pasta like spaghetti or linguine.
+Most recipes for Pasta con le Sarde call for bucatini, a spaghetti-like pasta that has a hole down the middle like a long skinny tube.
+If you can find bucatini, use it.
 The only pasta I would caution against is capellini or angel hair pasta, which is a little too wispy for the strong ingredients in this recipe.

 - Other tinned fish.
 Use this recipe as a template, and once you have mastered it, swap out various ingredients for equivalents, in this case, in this case a good oil-packed tuna would be great.